wandb/docs/docs/guides/hosting/setup/dedicated-cloud.md

 * A KMS key (also called Cloud KMS)

-To set up the environment, you must run a simple terraform and provide W&Bwith the generated output so that W&Bcan complete the configuration.
+To set up the environment, you must run a simple terraform and provide W&B with the generated output so that W&B can complete the configuration.
 The links to the terraform scripts and instructions to run them can be found below for each supported cloud provider.

 ## Amazon Web Services